umalabs/federizer/README.md

 ## Motivation

-Innovate the data exchange ecosystem.
+To innovate the data exchange ecosystem and support APIs' standardization.